SAWA

 - 140

-outdoor space, on average, per dwelling
+outdoor space, average, per residence

 - 40m²